thoughtspot/thoughtspot.github.io/_end-user/search/about-tables.md

 ---
 title: [Results that are tables]
-last_updated: 10/26/2020
+last_updated: 11/5/2021
 toc: true
 summary: "Tables display your answer in a format similar to an Excel spreadsheet."
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---

+{% include content/liveboards-announcement.md %}

-{% include note.html content="Certain elements of table configuration are part of the Answer V2 feature set.
-These elements include conditional and number formatting for table summaries and improved conditional formatting for attributes and measures in table cells.
-When Answer V2 is on, these new conditional formatting functionalities apply to searches and Answers, but not to visualizations within Pinboards.
-If Answer V2 is off, you do not see these capabilities.
-Answer V2 is in <strong>Beta</strong>.
-It is off by default for ThoughtSpot Cloud clusters.
-To turn it on or off at a cluster level, contact ThoughtSpot Support.
-If an administrator enables it for your cluster, you can turn it on or off individually from the <strong>Data</strong> panel on the <strong>Search</strong> page by selecting <strong>Switch to classic</strong> to turn it off and <strong>Try Beta experience</strong> to turn it on." %}
+{% include note.html content="Certain elements of table configuration are part of the new answer experience.
+The new answer experience is in Beta and off by default, but the option to turn it on or off individually is on by default.
+These elements include conditional and number formatting for table summaries, improved conditional formatting for attributes and measures in table cells, conditional formatting for measures in pivot tables, content density, and theme (outline, row, or zebra).
+If the new answer experience is off, you do not see these capabilities.
+You can turn it on or off individually from the <strong>Experience manager</strong> panel in your profile.
+If that option is not available, contact your administrator." %}

 In the table view, your search identifies attributes and/or columns, and presents them as a table.
 ThoughtSpot aggregates the results based on the level of aggregation that you specify in the search.
 For example, if you only type `revenue`, you see the total sum of revenue as a single number.
 If you include the keyword `monthly`, the results are broken down by month.
 From the column header, you can rename the column, or sort or filter the column.
 You can rearrange the column order of your table by dragging and dropping the columns, either from the table itself or from the **Edit table: Configure** menu.
 You can also change the column widths.